 Ventura County HomeShare cannot make that decision for you, but we can tell you what some other people in similar situations have charged.
 We suggest you talk it over with family or friends.
-You can look in the newspaper for market value rents.
+You can look in the newspaper for market value rents as a guide.
 Take time to carefully think through just what services you would like to have provided.
-Most of the people seeking HomeShare situations are doing so to save money and to cultivate family-like relationships with older people.
+How much out of pocket cost are you saving?
+Most of the people seeking HomeShare situations are doing so to save money and to cultivate family-like relationships.